Taking Care of Yourself

 Find out in advance:

-• What days and times you can reach your doctor's office or telephone exchange.
+• What days and times you can reach your health care professional’s office or answering service.

-• If you can contact another doctor if your doctor isn't available.
+• If you can contact another health care professional if yours isn't available.

 • Whether you have telephone access to an advice nurse or care manager.